Get involved

 COVID Is Different

 This is the eighth of a series of posts on Long COVID by David Brasure.
-See parts 1, 2, 3, 4, 5, 6, and 7.
+See parts 1, 2, 3, 4, 5, 6, 7, and 9.
 I get it.
 You think COVID isn’t that dangerous anymore.
 You think it’s just like all the other viruses now.
-A lot of it has to do with the times … Continued
+A lot of it has to do with the … Continued

 What You Need to Know About COVID, November 2025